marcinguy/LOP-wiedergaenger/README.md

 (gdb)

 I dont fullfill the gadget constraints $rax to be NULL, here the funny error above.
+You can see however that the execution flow was taken over.
+With the right One RCE gadget a successful shell would be spawned and/or desired code would be executed.

 $ one_gadget /lib/x86_64-linux-gnu/libc-2.23.so